This post is an expansion on "Meanings and Perspectives of Narration".

 The reading selection is too difficult.

-The reading selection does not capture his attention.
+The reading selection is not captivating enough.

-Solution: Not every reading selection is always required.
+Not every reading selection is always required.
 Students who have a particular distaste for it do not have to read it.
 It is often possible to substitute an equally worthy replacement.
-Be aware that it is possible that the lack of interest and attention in some choices may have more to do with the student's abilities in handling the reading level (see above), the reading length (see below) or may need their own skills in concentration strengthened (see below).
+Be aware that it is possible that the lack of interest and attention in some choices may have more to do with each student's abilities in handling the reading level (see above), the reading length (see below) or may need their own skills in concentration strengthened (see below).
 In other words, it may not be the reading selection itself; it may be another problem disguised in this one.

 The reading selection is too long.

-Solution: Giving and continuing the attention needed for narrations may be difficult for young children, those who are new to this approach or those who need extra time adjusting to it.
+Giving and continuing the attention needed for narrations may be difficult for young children, those who are new to this approach or those who need extra time adjusting to it.
 Practice in these skills, in shorter more focused sessions, will lend itself to more success, not only with narration but also most other skill work.
 It may be a good idea to make attention, gaining and sustaining it, a focal point, setting the general curriculum aside for a short time.
 For example, consider using fables such as Aesop's Fables for giving your student practice in listening carefully to a short but complete reading and then narrating what they can from the fable.
 Remember, it is important to read the fable only once and to not use leading or prompting questions.
 Let your student child only tell what they can and use questions such as "Is there anything else you would like to tell me about the fable?" if you feel the narration was not complete enough.

 The preparation before the reading was missing or inadequate.